adhocore/php-cron-expr/README.md

 $dueJobs = $expr->filter($jobs, time());
 ```

+### Stabillity
+Although not yet in v1.0, but the library and the API it provides is pretty stable and will not be changed too broadly.

 ### Real Abbreviations

 You can use real abbreviations for month and week days. eg: `JAN`, `dec`, `fri`, `SUN`